Pasadena Gross Vehicular Manslaughter Attorneys

 Negligent vehicular homicides can be charged as misdemeanors or felonies at the discretion of the prosecution.
 In either scenario, the penalties are generally severely less harsh than those associated with gross vehicular homicide.
 Depending on your unique situation, our Pasadena gross vehicular manslaughter attorneys can attempt to secure these reduced charges.

-Penalties for Gross Vehicular Manslaughter in Southern California
+What Are the Penalties for Gross Vehicular Manslaughter in Southern California?

 Unlike negligent vehicular homicide, gross vehicular homicide is always charged as a felony.
 The potential punishments are severe and are often levied in addition to any penalties associated with your base DUI offense.